wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Consistent Caliber Naming](https://www.nexusmods.com/newvegas/mods/85497) - Renames vanilla ballistic ammo types to be more consistent and match their real-world counterpart.
 - Use alongside the TTW Patch available on the main mod page.
-- CaliberZL and Tactapack patches are also available on the main mod page.
+- [CaliberZL](https://www.nexusmods.com/newvegas/mods/85399) and [Tactapack](https://www.nexusmods.com/newvegas/mods/80219) patches are also available on the main mod page.
-- A SPARE - CaliberZL combo patch is available as well - [SPARE - CaliberZL Consistent Caliber Naming Patch](https://www.nexusmods.com/newvegas/mods/85632)
+- A [SPARE - CaliberZL Consistent Caliber Naming Patch](https://www.nexusmods.com/newvegas/mods/85632) is available as well.

 [Creatures Aren’t Evil](https://www.nexusmods.com/newvegas/mods/83403) - Prevents karma gain from killing creatures.